How Much Does Welding School Cost in Arkansas?

 welding program options comparison

-When you compare structural and pipe welding tracks, focus first on hours, duration, and cost: structural programs commonly run 300–400 hours and cost roughly $12,300–$12,706, while pipe-focused or combo tracks extend to 800–910 hours over 20–26 weeks and range about $18,700–$19,500.
+The two main tracks differ a lot in hours, duration, and cost.
+Structural programs typically run 300–400 hours and cost around $12,300–$12,706.
+Pipe-focused or combo tracks extend to 800–910 hours over 20–26 weeks and range from about $18,700 to $19,500.

 Total Cost Breakdown: Tuition, Fees, Tools, and Supplies